patrickswijgman/game-data-gen/README.md

 # Game Data Generation

-A Typescript library to generate data structures with zeroing functions.
+A Javascript (Typescript) library to generate data structures with zeroing functions.

 ## The problems

 If you're making a game in Javascript then you might (this was actually me):

-- hit the Garbage Collector a bunch causing frame drops because you're creating/destroying objects every frame (particles, for example)
+- hit the garbage collector (GC) a bunch causing frame drops because you're creating/destroying objects every frame (particles, for example)
 - read a book about [Data Oriented Design](https://www.amazon.com/dp/1916478700)
-- notice the performance implications of OOP (especially classes and calling their methods)
+- notice the performance implications of OOP (especially classes and calling their methods) versus using something like Structure of Arrays
-- wanting to implement Structure of Arrays instead of Array of Structures (which is a list of class instances)
+- wanting to implement Structure of Arrays instead of Array of Structures (which is a list of class instances, see previous point)
-- notice that Javascript can not zero out memory like languages such as C and Rust
+- notice that Javascript can not simply zero out data structures (resetting all data back to initial values) like languages such as C and Rust

 ## The solution